a327ex/emoji-merge/README.md

   main:physics_world_enable_trigger_between('ghost', {'emoji', 'ghost', 'solid'})
 ```

 This was already explained in the [physics section](#colliders-and-physics-world).
-The only thing of note here is that we initialize callbacks with `nil, 'type'`, meaning that we have access both collider and world types of callbacks, and that our collisions are based on anchor types instead of physics tags. `'ghost'` avoids physical collision everyone else but generates trigger events with everyone else too; and `'emoji'` and `'solid'` physically collide with each other.
+The only thing of note here is that we initialize callbacks with `nil, 'type'`, meaning that we have access both collider and world types of callbacks, and that our collisions are based on anchor types instead of physics tags. `'ghost'` avoids physical collision with everyone else but generates trigger events with everyone else too; and `'emoji'` and `'solid'` physically collide with each other.

 Next: